 This will have a big impact on society through increased demands on the health care system and through consequences for social security systems, including retirement age.
-A drastic reduction in the number of births in combination with a continuous reduction in mortality has led to the present population structure.
+A drastic reduction in the number of births in combination with a continuous reduction in mortality has led to the present – and will determine the future – population structure.

 Aims of project

 The overall objective of this research program is to increase the knowledge about ageing processes of human populations, the development of healthy life expectancy in relation to total life expectancy, and potential implications for society.
 It will ultimately contribute to informing and preparing policy makers to face the 5th epidemiological transition currently taking place.

 With a unique database consisting of the total Swedish population over several decades, together with a highly competent and interdisciplinary team, the combined resources will enable novel approaches and bring the research front about the health of the ageing population forward.

 The research program is built around three themes.

 Theme 1.
 Human longevity

 We have found that in parallel with increasing life expectancy, mortality has become more compressed in the population, that is; the variability in age at death in the population has become smaller.
 We will continue to explore this, together with the potential for additional mortality compression.
 Other questions to be covered are the lack of mortality improvements at the highest ages and whether or not we are approaching a limit to human life.
 And, whether the rate with which mortality increases with age is a force we cannot defeat.